bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "*After my purchase at your shop, and many promises of the best money could buy, I am deeply disappointed in the result.
 You even included a ridiculously long guide of how to proceed, and after reviewing it several times, I found I did everything to the point, but still ended up disappointed with the result.*"

-She had picked it up and was started pacing back and forth in the room, as she read it aloud.
+She had picked it up and started pacing back and forth in the room, as she read it aloud.

 "*I placed it in a tube, as specified in section 5, cleared the area around it as specified in section 3, had the necessary protection gear* - yada, yada, yada."
 She skipped most of the steps, as she continued: